busathlab/mdlab/docs/namd_lab3.md

 **CHARMM**
 1. Use `export variableName=variableValue` in the bash script.
 2. Add `variableName:$variableName` to the CHARMM run command. (see the end of `bash.pt2_adddrug.sh`).
 Alternatively you can skip `1.` and do `variableName:variableValue`, but other programs will not have access to this variable.
+You need this for every variable you wish CHARMM to use from the environment!
 3. In the CHARMM script being run, you can simply refer to the variable with `@variableName`.

 **NAMD/VMD**